aiondemand/aiod-mdc-sync/README.md

 All other Kafka ports remain internal to Docker.
 Confirm that the secondary VM can reach the port via `openssl s_client -connect <PRIMARY_PUB_IP>:9093` (it should show an established TLS session signed by the generated CA).

+## 4.1 Check that public port is reachable from outside

+Check that KAFKA_ADVERTISED_LISTENERS variable is using the current public port.
+In our POC, we made a redirection from 50010 to 9093 and the following parameter had to be changed: KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:9092,SSL://${PRIMARY_PUB_IP}:9093 50010.

 ## 5. Start the primary stack